alphanodes/ansible-collection-setup/roles/nginx_mono/nginx_to_nginx_mono_migration.md

 7. **`vhost_default` not applied**: Ensure the variable scope fix in `calculate_listen_config.yml` is present - older versions had a bug where `nginx_mono_instance` from a previous role call would override `instance`

+### Idempotence Issues

+1. **Directory timestamp changes on every run**: Check if `protection.conf` or `ssl.conf` is being created/deleted repeatedly.
+This typically happens when:
+   - A service role overrides `nginx_with_protection` or `nginx_with_ssl` in
+     its `include_role` vars
+   - The role is called multiple times with conflicting variable values
+   - **Fix**: Global configs should not depend on service-specific variable overrides.
+See "Global vs Per-Vhost Configuration" section above.

+2. **Config file deleted unexpectedly**: If a global config file disappears after a service role runs, check if that role is setting `nginx_with_*: false` in its include_role vars.
+The fix ensures `protection.conf` is always installed.

+3. **SSL config changes on second role call**: SSL configuration is only managed on the first nginx_mono call (tracked by `_nginx_mono_setup_done` fact).
+   Subsequent service roles should not affect global SSL settings.